apache/spark/docs/job-scheduling.md

 title: Job Scheduling
 ---

+* This will become a table of contents (this text will be scraped).
+{:toc}

+# Overview

-Spark has several facilities for scheduling resources between jobs.
+Spark has several facilities for scheduling resources between computations.
 First, recall that, as described in the [cluster mode overview](cluster-overview.html), each Spark application (instance of SparkContext) runs an independent set of executor processes.
 The cluster managers that Spark runs on provide facilities for [scheduling across applications](#scheduling-across-applications).
-Second, _within_ each Spark application, multiple jobs may be running concurrently if they were submitted from different threads.
+Second, _within_ each Spark application, multiple "jobs" (Spark actions) may be running concurrently if they were submitted by different threads.
 This is common if your application is serving requests over the network; for example, the [Shark](http://shark.cs.berkeley.edu) server works this way.
-Spark includes a [fair scheduler](#scheduling-within-an-application) to schedule between these jobs.
+Spark includes a [fair scheduler](#scheduling-within-an-application) to schedule resources within each SparkContext.

 # Scheduling Across Applications